-If custodial families, custodians or guardians of a child enrolled in the Center have any questions or concerns or wish to file a formal grievance, they may do so by putting concerns/grievance in writing to the Executive Director of ELC.
+If custodial families, custodians, or guardians of a child enrolled in the Center have any questions or concerns or wish to file a formal grievance, they may do so by putting concerns/grievance in writing to the Executive Director of ELC.
 All grievances or complaints will be responded to within 30 days of the date the grievance was received by the Executive Director.
-The Ohio Department of Job and Family Services has a toll-free telephone number (1-800-686-1581) which any person may use to report a suspected violation of childcare licensing rules.
+The Kentucky Division of Regulated Child Care has a telephone number (1-502-564-7962) which any person may use to report a suspected violation of child care licensing rules.